MatAtBread/nodent/README.md

 		'use nodent {"wrapAwait":true}';

 	Wrapping every value in a Promise (or Thenable for -es7 mode) increases the time taken to invoke an async function by about 20%.
+An alternative to wrapping everything is to only wrap expression where this might be the case explicitly:

+    var x = await Promise.resolve(maybeThisIsAPromise()) ;

+  or

+    var x = maybeThisIsAPromise() ;
+    if (require('nodent').isThenable(x))
+      x = await x ;

 * **lazyThenables**

 	Invoking an async function _without_ a preceding `await` (simply by calling it) executes the function body but you can't get the result.
 This is useful for initiating 'background' things, or running async functions for their side effects (Note: this behaviour only applied to ES7-mode from version 2.4.0).
 This is in compliance with the ES7 specification.

 	However, this has a significant performance overhead.
 For maximum performance, you can specify this code generation option in `use nodent-es7` mode, or use the `nodent.Thenable` in place of Promises in other modes.
-In this case, if you call the async function the body _is not actually executedy_ until resolved with an `await` (or a `.then()`).
+In this case, if you call the async function the body _is not actually executed_ until resolved with an `await` (or a `.then()`).
 If you know your code always uses `await`, you can use this option to improve performance.

 	In `use nodent-promises` mode, it is the implementation of the Promise that determines the execution semantics.
 The table below is a summary of modes and execution semantics.
 You can test the performance on your own hardware with the following command.
 Note the relative performance is a worst case, since the test does nothing other than make async calls in a loop.